amar47shah/amar47shah.github.com/posts/2016-08-06-point-free-part-1.markdown

 It's quiet...when it doesn't.

 One way of producing tacit code is to write function definitions in a **point-free** style.
 As opposed to a **point-ful** definition, a point-free definition is tacit because it tells you about the function without mentioning one or more of its arguments.

+---

-Here is an example of a point-ful definition:
+Here is an example of a point-ful definition and its point-free equivalent:

     lengths ls = map length ls

-Here is its point-free equivalent:

     lengths = map lengths

-These definitions are semantically equivalent; the only difference is the syntax.

-Both of them have this type:
+They mean the same thing.
+Both definitions have this type:

     lengths :: Foldable t => [t a] -> [Int]

 In other words, `lengths` receives a list of foldable structures containing values of some generic type and returns a list of `Int`.
+That, is the list of lengths.

-The point-ful and point-free definitions mean the same thing, but they communicate differently.
+With differing syntax, the point-ful and point-free definitions communicate differently:

-You could read the first definition as:

 "`lengths` is a function that maps each foldable structure in a list to its `length`."

-You could read the second as:

-"`lengths` is a map of `length`."
+vs. "`lengths` is a map of `length`."

 Consider the succinctness of the second version.
-It's shorter and quicker to say, but understanding it requires that you how `map` acts on the elements of a list.
+It's shorter and quicker to say, but understanding it requires that you know how `map` acts on the elements of a list.

 ## Calibrating Abstraction